 The most common monstera plant pests include sucking pests such as aphids, spider mites, and thrips.
 If you notice these pests on your monstera, you can spray them with insecticidal soap, neem oil, or horticultural oil.

 Now that you know the most common causes of drooping monstera plants, it’s time to take a look at your plant’s environment.
-By optimizing the soil, light, temperature, and other factors, you can prevent and reverse wilting leaves.
+You can prevent and reverse wilting leaves by optimizing the soil, light, temperature, and other factors.